ephemeraHQ/convos-app/features/authentication/authentication.readme.md

 ### Security

 The Firebase AppCheck token is signed on the client side by the XMTP inbox and verified by the backend.
-The integration with Privy and the smart contract wallet removes the need for refresh tokens, as the persistent signer can always re-authenticate.
+The integration with Turnkey and passkey authentication removes the need for refresh tokens, as the persistent signer can always re-authenticate.

 ### Profile Data Validation